AI Exam

 Regional Statistics

-- Age-adjusted death rates from MI have declined since the 1970s, yet the total number of MI-related deaths remains stable due to an aging population.
+- Age-adjusted MI mortality has declined since the 1970s, but total deaths remain stable due to aging demographics

-- CAD remains the leading cause of death, accounting for significant morbidity and mortality.
+- CAD remains the top cause of death

-- China faces a rising CAD burden, driven by risk factors such as smoking and urbanisation.
+- China shows increasing CAD burden, driven by smoking and urbanisation

 Trends in MI Incidence and Mortality

-- STEMI incidence has been declining over the past two decades in developed countries due to early intervention and improved management strategies.
+- STEMI incidence has declined in developed countries due to early interventions and improved care

-- Women under 60 have higher 30-day mortality rates following STEMI than men, even after adjusting for comorbidities and interventions.
+- Women under 60 have higher 30-day mortality after STEMI than men, even when adjusting for comorbidities

 Age and Socioeconomic Factors